Thursday, 24 April 2025

 This is a common question for beginner homebrewers and it's a very important one to understand.
-As we well know, fermentation is the process undertaken by yeast that consumes sugars in our wort - and as a byproduct of this consumption, carbon dioxide (CO2), alcohol and heat are generated - along with other flavours and compounds that are imparted into the beer to give it it's unique flavours.
+As we well know, fermentation is the process undertaken by yeast that consumes sugars within the wort - and as a byproduct of this, carbon dioxide (CO2), alcohol and heat are generated, along with other flavours and compounds that give beer it's unique taste.

-It's important that brewers understand when the fermentation period is completed so they know when they can proceed with the next step of the brewing process - usually packaging.
+It's important that brewers understand when the fermentation period is completed so they know when they can proceed with the next step of the brewing process, usually packaging, but in some cases it could be dry hopping, or cold crashing the fermenter.
 For homebrewers, packaging will often be into bottles.

 Relying on air lock bubbling/activity (or lack thereof) is not a reliable method for determining the completion of fermentation.
 As fermentation slows down towards the end, air lock activity will dramatically drop but fermentation can still be slowly occurring with no visible signs in the air lock.